cassiesh/cassieshort/content/topics/index.md

 ---

 ### EEG Individual Differences
 I am particularly interested in how individual differences in personality are associated with patterns of neural activity, as measured by electroencephalography (EEG).

-During my postdoctoral work on the CoScience Project, as one of two postdocs employed to oversee the implementation of the project, I investigated the robustness of various EEG–personality associations to defensible variability in data processing, EEG parameterisation, and analysis across a variety of EEG individual differences hypotheses.
+During my postdoctoral work on the multi-laboratory CoScience Project, as one of two postdocs employed to oversee the full implementation of the project, I investigated the robustness of various EEG–personality associations to defensible variability in data processing, EEG parameterisation, and analysis.

-A central aim of my work is to develop improved estimation techniques that help to answer key research questions about individual differences with greater validity and reproducibility.
+At present, a central aim of my work is to improve the validity and reproducibility of single trial EEG estimation techniques that help to answer key research questions about individual differences.

 *Selected related works:*
 * Paul, K., **Short, C. A.(shared first author)**, Beauducel, A., Carsten, H. P., Härpfer, K., Hennig, J., Hewig, J., Hildebrandt, A., Kührt, C., Mueller, E. M., Munk, A., Osinsky, R., Porth, E., Riesel, A., Rodrigues, J., Scheffel, C., Stahl, J., Strobel, A. & Wacker, J. (2022).
 The methodology and dataset of the coscience eeg-personality project–a large-scale, multi-laboratory project grounded in cooperative forking paths analysis. *Personality Science*, 3(1), e7177. https://doi.org/10.5964/ps.7177